The Python Imaging Library handles raster images; that is, rectangles of pixel data.

 F(32-bit floating point pixels)

-PIL also provides limited support for a few special modes, including
+Pillow also provides limited support for a few additional modes, including:

 You can read the mode of an image through the